Iowa ACTE Awards

 Iowa ACTE Teacher of the Year

 This award recognizes the finest career and technical teachers at the secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.
-Members employed as full-time classroom/laboratory CTE teachers at the middle/secondary school level are eligible recipients of this award.
+Candidates employed as full-time classroom/laboratory CTE teachers at the middle/secondary school level are eligible recipients of this award.

 Iowa ACTE Administrator of the Year

 This award recognizes CTE administrators, program specialists/coordinators, and other CTE personnel who have made significant contributions toward innovative, unique and effective career and technical programs.
-Members employed as full-time CTE administrators, program specialists, coordinators, and all other CTE personnel and staff (not employed as teachers or guidance professionals) are eligible recipients of this award.
+Candidates employed as full-time CTE administrators, program specialists, coordinators, and all other CTE personnel and staff (not employed as teachers or guidance professionals) are eligible recipients of this award.

-Iowa ACTE Iliff Leu New Teacher of the Year
+Iowa ACTE New Teacher of the Year

 This award recognizes CTE teachers with 3-5 years’ experience (at the middle, secondary or postsecondary level) who have made significant contributions toward innovative and unique career and technical education programs and shown a professional commitment early in their careers.
-Members employed as full-time classroom/laboratory CTE teachers (at the secondary or postsecondary level) who are relatively new to the teaching profession (with 3-5 years’ experience) are eligible recipients of this award.
+Candidates employed as full-time classroom/laboratory CTE teachers (at the secondary or postsecondary level) who are relatively new to the teaching profession (with 3-5 years’ experience) are eligible recipients of this award.

 Iowa ACTE Carl Perkins Community Service Award